ModelEarth/community/projects/intro.md

 and <a href="https://www.ewg.org/">EWG</a>
 -->

-<h4>Drawdown Data</h4>
+<h4>Emissions Dashboard</h4>

-Georgia Tech is developing an [Emissions Dashboard](https://cepl.gatech.edu/dashboard) focused on local sources and sinks for greenhouse gas emissions.
+Georgia Tech, UGA, Emory and the Ray Anderson Foundation are developing an [Emissions Dashboard](https://cepl.gatech.edu/dashboardseminars) focused on local sources and sinks for greenhouse gas emissions.
+Drawdown Georgia uses the [Quarterly Workforce Indicators (QWI)](https://www.census.gov/data/developers/data-sets/qwi.html) along with the US Energy Information Administration (EIA) open API and [other datasets](https://cepl.gatech.edu/dashboardseminars) - some of which are also included in the USEEIO/Flowsa data pipeline.

-It uses the [Quarterly Workforce Indicators (QWI)](https://www.census.gov/data/developers/data-sets/qwi.html).
-Here are the [data sources](../../io/about/api) behind the USEEIO widgets in our site.
+EIA energy data and other [io data](../../io/about/api) are managed as flows for the USEEIO widgets in our site.

 <!-- https://spatial.chat/s/QiqoChat2 -->